sysdesign-code/dev-sec-ops-demo/README.md

 - Conclude with what we accomplished.
 - Refer to some other related avaialble GCP services which can be sued to enhance the pipeline and add more capabilities

-## Conclusion and Next steps -
+## Conclusion and Further Reading -

 In this blog post, we built a secure CI/CD pipeline using Google Cloud's native services.
 We saw how we can secure the pipeline using Google Cloud's native services such as Binary Authorization and Vulenerabiloity scaning of the container images.
-We only saw one way to put some control on which images can be dpeloyed on GKE cluster, but Binary Authorization also offers other
+We only saw one way to put some control on which images can be dpeloyed on GKE cluster, but Binary Authorization also offers [Build Verification](https://cloud.google.com/binary-authorization/docs/overview#attestations) in which Binary Authorization uses attestations to verify that an image was built by a specific build system or continuous integration (CI) pipeline such as Cloud Build.
+Additionally, Binary Authorization also writes all the events where the deployment of a container image is blocked due to the constraints defined by the security policy, to the audit logs.
+You can create alerts on these log entries and notify the appropriate team members about the blocked deployment event.
-Logging and Monitoring of the pipeline, Alert email from Audit logs via the Cloud Function for Vernability scanning/BinAuth check failure

 ----------------
 Flow of the blog below.